gcallah/MiscWriting/VoiceOfCommunity/voices.md

 In the golden age of Athens, the conflict between kinship based community and military based community became acute.
 The tragic playwrights grappled with this theme repeatedly.
-But the greatest of the thinkers dealing with this conflict was Plato, and his attempt to resolve the conflict was his depiction of the *political* community, most memorably depicted in *The Republic*.
-As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community".
+But the greatest of the thinkers dealing with this conflict was Plato, and he attempted to resolve that conflict by depicitng the perfect *political* community in *The Republic*.
+As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community."
 The other major portrayers of this form included Machiavelli, Bodin, Hobbes, and Rousseau.

 As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around the spiritual
 life: the religious community.
 After highlighting the importance of early Christianity in the Roman Empire, Nisbet